-We Texans take pride in our Lone Star State, and for that reason, we strive to keep Texas clean and looking beautiful.
+Texans take pride in our Lone Star State, so we strive to keep Texas clean and beautiful.
 One fantastic way to keep our environment tidy is by limiting our waste; therefore, we need your help!
 We are challenging all of you to limit your plastic and paper waste!

 BYOB (Bring Your Own Bottle)